Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-DpT2LNED0wk.md

 # [February 2nd, 2021 Livestream](../2021-02-02.md)
 ## Q&A: Mk.6 Belt in the next Update?
 https://www.youtube.com/watch?v=DpT2LNED0wk
-This question was possibly duplicated with a more recent answer: [October 12th, 2021 Livestream Q&A: Do you plan to increase the Belt speed to 780?](./yt-rpK_pbol3-0.md) [https://www.youtube.com/watch?v=rpK_pbol3-0](https://www.youtube.com/watch?v=rpK_pbol3-0)
+This question was possibly duplicated with a more recent answer: [March 8th, 2022 Livestream Q&A: Will there be any Mk.6 Belts?](./yt-eTfr0KIE6xs.md) [https://www.youtube.com/watch?v=eTfr0KIE6xs](https://www.youtube.com/watch?v=eTfr0KIE6xs)

 ### Topics